 Terence saw the giant man giving him a dirty look through the window as he headed back inside to disrupt this fraternizing.
 "Well, Kieran, I got your attention for now, but I wanna keep it.
 What do ya say you give me your phone number so we can continue this conversation another time?"

 With Fidele on his way in, Kieran only had a split second to make up his mind.
 There was no time for considering the consequences of his actions, so he followed his instinct.
 He quickly spilled the sequence of digits as he packed up the last of his things and stood to meet Fidele.
 He didn't know if the waiter caught them all, and he didn't look back as he left the café.
 On the drive home, he pretended to be reading, but really he was perusing his thoughts, trying to understand why he had chosen to open the way for further communication with the nameless waiter.
 He couldn't deny he found the man quite attractive, even despite his shocking appearance.
 In fact, that was what Kieran liked the most about him, aside from the amusing sarcastic drawl.
 And the muscles.
 Okay, maybe it wasn't such a mystery as to why Kieran shared his phone number.
 But still.
 He'd met other attractive men before, some of them had flirted with him, and he had never given his contact information away.
 Without Fidele's permission, Kieran was hardly allowed to give even his classmates his phone number.
 Today, he had not only defied Fidele's rules, but also hidden that defiance.

 A/N: It's short by my standards.
 Really just a snippet.
-Reposted because someone on Tumblr asked what a modern day Pierce, Stitch, Scar would look like.
+Posted because someone asked what a modern day Pierce, Stitch, Scar would look like.
 I don't have plans to continue this.
 But I'm wishy-washy and I will do anything for your love, so who knows.
 Let me know what you think.